cronkitedata/cronkite-docs/docs/excel/xlguides/xl-filtersort.md

 It's a great spreadsheet for practice on dates and on text columns, but doesn't really have any numbers to work with.

-### Create a data table from your spreadsheet
+### Data as tables

-In Excel, you may want to create a "data table" from your spreadsheet to help make sure you're always sorting and filtering the correct rows.
-This is a way of enforcing just a little structure and rigor onto a spreadsheet, which usually lets you do whatever you want.
+This dataset is set up as an Excel table, which has a few characteristics that are useful for analyzing database-like spreadhseets.
+They enforce a little structure and rigor onto a spreadsheet, which usually lets you do whatever you want.
 There are several benefits to data tables:

 * Formulas automatically copy throughout your data, whether or not there are empty values next to them.
 * Sorting and filtering are always done on the proper list of rows, once you're made sure to define the table correctly.